Sunday, March 10, 2019

 6. Warm your engine.

-Running a car with an improperly warmed up engine doesn’t give its oil enough time to circulate around its moving parts.
+Running a car with an improperly warmed-up engine doesn’t give its oil enough time to circulate around its moving parts.

 Before running your car, you should allow its engine to warm up and facilitate lubrication to all the moving parts inside the engine block.
 This will minimize the friction, prevent early wear and tear of essential parts, and optimize your engine’s performance.